matchcolab/dlex/README.md

 #### Install development dependencies

 1. Install `protoc`(cpp) [here](https://github.com/google/protobuf/blob/master/src/README.md) or `brew install protobuf` on MacOS.
-2. Install protoc plugin `protoc-gen-elixir` for Elixir .
-NOTE: You have to make sure `protoc-gen-elixir`(this name is important) is in your PATH.
+2. Install protoc plugin `protoc-gen-elixir` for Elixir.
+NOTE: You have to make sure `protoc-gen-elixir` (this name is important) is in your PATH.

 ```bash
 mix escript.install hex protobuf